5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 For Ivy Bridge(-E) and older, you have to create an SSDT containing the power and turbo states of the CPU which are then injected into macOS via ACPI so that the `ACPI_SMC_PlatformPlugin` has the correct data to work with.
 That's why this method is also referred to as "ACPI CPU Power Management".

-> [!WARNING]
->
-> 1. Don't install Intel Power Gadget on macOS Sonoma 14.2 beta 3 or newer!
-The `EnergyDriver.kext` it installs causes all cores to permanently run at 100 %!
-Use the included Uninstaller to get rid of it prior to upgrading to macOS 14!
-> 2. Don't use Intel Power Gadget on 11th Gen Intel and newer CPUs.

 ## Prerequisites
 - Hardware Requirements: 3rd Gen Intel Core or older CPU (Ivy Bridge and older)
 - Mount your ESP